 Many parts of the VRLTA are incorporated into your lease to ensure that both Renters and Landlords are treated fairly.
 Several protect you as a Renter from unfair practices:

 - Effect of Unsigned Lease: Under common law, if both parties do not sign the contract (in this case the Lease), then the lease would not technically be valid.
 If the Landlord collects rent there is an assumption of some sort of contract but it would be considered a “month-to-month” lease.
-Many of our Landlord clients are Foreign Service Officers and many are stationed in areas thathave limited access to internet, computers and fax machines.
+Many of our Landlord clients are Foreign Service Officers and many are stationed in areas that have limited access to internet, computers and fax machines.
 In some cases, it can be several weeks or even a month or two before we could reasonably expect to receive a signed and ratified document from our Landlords.
-We are in the process of incorporating “E-Signatures” to help expedite the process (more information to follow in future newsletters).
+We use “E-Signatures” to help expedite the process.
 To protect your rights under the lease, all our Landlords must agree to allow McGrath’s agents to sign on their behalf if needed.
 We will always try to provide you a ratified copy of all documents within two weeks of your signature.

 - Notice to Cure Breach: If there is a breach of the lease (this could be anything from having an unauthorized pet on the premises, smoking inside the home, or subletting the home) under Common Law in Virginia, the Landlord has the right to immediately start eviction procedures.
 In your Lease and under the VRLTA, we require that the Renter be provided a “21 Day Notice to Cure or Quit” Notice.
 This provides you 21 days to remedy the default and bring your lease back into compliance.
 That isn’t to say that if you were smoking in the home, your security deposit couldn’t be deducted because it is likely that damage has already occurred.
 In the case of a pet situation it would allow you the opportunity to find the pet another home and not face eviction.
 The best policy in these situations, if you are considering moving out early, subletting or getting a new pet, contact our Leasing Department to get permission from the landlord IN WRITING, to protect yourself.
 If you ever think you might be in breach of the lease mistakenly, contact our Senior Property Manager, John Bennett to discuss the situation.

 Understanding your lease will lead to a smoother and happier tenancy.
-If you have questions in regards to any part of the VRLTA or your lease, please contact John Bennett, our Senior Property manager at JBennett@McGrathRealEstate.com
+If you have questions in regards to any part of the VRLTA or your lease, please contact our Leasing Department at Leasing@McGrathRealEstate.com